 "Either get busy living or get busy dying." – Rita Hayworth and the Shawshank Redemption (1982)

-The source material for one of the best-loved among the many movie adaptations of King's work, The Shawshank Redemption (1994), was a novella first published as a novella in the 1982 collection Different Seasons.
+The source material for one of the best-loved among the many movie adaptations of King's work, The Shawshank Redemption (1994), was first published as a novella in the 1982 collection Different Seasons.
 This rhetorical question from Red is unforgettable.

 "The most important things are the hardest things to say.
 They are the things you get ashamed of, because words diminish them—words shrink things that seemed limitless when they were in your head to no more than living size when they're brought out." – The Body (1982)